 How To Sell Products On Instagram 2018 (CONFIDENTLY SELL IN YOUR IG POSTS)

-90 million Instagram users are using shoppable posts on Instagram.
+90 million Instagram users are using shoppable Instagram posts.
 This feature is here to stay, and users are comfortable browsing their feed and purchasing in a couple of clicks.
-If you sell products you’re going to want to make sure you’re using shoppable Instagram posts regularly.

 I get it, trying to sell on Instagram can seem nerve-wracking.
 Luckily, it’s now easier than ever to create high-quality shoppable posts that don’t feel overly salesy.